zestia/ember-dragula/README.md

 ### `@onReady`

 Optional.
-The dragula instance is emitted via this action action, allowing access to the [`drake`](https://github.com/bevacqua/dragula#api) API.
+The dragula instance is emitted via this action, allowing access to the [`drake`](https://github.com/bevacqua/dragula#api) API.

 ### Events